Alternate Fighter: Expanded

 Fighting Style: Featherweight Fighting, Mariner

-Exploits: savvy explorer, sweeping strike,
+Exploits: lightstep, lunge, sweeping strike,

 Feats: Keen Mind, Linguist, Resilient (Dexterity)